Skip to content

 Since they don’t publish any old authors, hybrid publishers may do a better job with distribution and marketing.

 Some hybrid publishers work on a crowdfunding model.
-That is, they insist that you develop a following and get a certain number of pre-orders before they publish your book.
+That is, they insist that you develop a following and get a certain number of pre-orders before they publish your work.

 Vanity publishing